-A third observation from this analysis is that the ten-year forward real returns on investments made at PEs between 12 and 17 had the biggest spread between minimum and maximum returns and were therefore more volatile and less predictable.
+A third observation from this analysis is, interestingly, that the ten-year forward real returns of investments made at PEs between 12 and 17 had the biggest spread between minimum and maximum returns and were therefore more volatile and less predictable.

 As a further refinement, holding periods of one, three, five and 20 years were also analysed.
 The research results (not reported in this article) for the one-year period showed a poor relationship with expected returns, but the findings for all the other periods were consistent with the findings for the ten-year periods.

-Although the above analysis represents an update to and extension of an earlier study by GMO, it was also considered appropriate to replicate the study using dividend yields rather than PEs as valuation yardstick.
-The results are reported in diagrams B.1, B.2 and B.3 and, as can be expected, are very similar to those based on PEs.
+Although the above analysis represents an update to and extension of an earlier study by Jeremy Grantham’s GMO, it was also considered appropriate to replicate the study using dividend yields rather than PEs as valuation yardstick.
+The results are reported in Diagrams B.1, B.2 and B.3 and, as can be expected, are very similar to those based on PEs.